 - Laudal/Kerner: opened February 1, 2018.
 Major Arne Laudal was working for the resistance movement in Kristiansand while Rudolf Kerner was the Gestapo leader, but who were they as humans, without the uniforms and medals.
 Who were they as comrades, as husbands and fathers?
 In this exhibition, they tell their stories with their own words.

-- Captures in night and fog is an outdoor exhibition with illustrations by Rudolf Næss (1914-2003).
+- Night and fog prisoners is an outdoor exhibition with illustrations by Rudolf Næss (1914-2003).
 The images show the time in German captivity during World War II and convey the critical story of the realities of prison life.

 - Books Discovered Once Again is a virtual exhibition about confiscated literature during World War II.
 The collection is the result of a collaboration with the National Library of the Czech Republic.